Bikes and public transport

 Riding your bike to the station

 Combining cycling with public transport is a popular and easy way to get around.
-Riding your bike to your metropolitan or regional station is quicker than walking, and you don’t need to search for a car park.
+Riding your bike to metropolitan or regional stations can be a particularly affordable, fast and convenient option, and you don’t need to search for a car park.